FruitieX/backend-kit/docs/ARCHITECTURE.md

 ## Models

-Database models allow your controller to access and modify db contents.
+Database models allow your handler to access and modify db contents.
 Let's start by implementing the `dbGetItem` function from the example above.

 ```